Kotahi te aho ka whati;

-The Trust was renamed Eastern and Central Community Trust Inc. in 1996, when the Trust Bank Group was sold to Westpac Banking Corporation for $1.2 billion, of which the Trust received $109 million as its share of the proceeds.
-The starting capital of the Trust was set at $91 million, with $19 million set aside as capital reserves.
+Our regional Trust was renamed Eastern and Central Community Trust Inc. in 1996, when the Trust Bank Group was sold to Westpac Banking Corporation for $1.2 billion, of which the Trust received $109 million as its share of the proceeds.
 Funds were invested in diversified range of asset classes in New Zealand and overseas.
-Over the years the Trust has increased its capital to $149 million, and it is the returns from those investments that enable the Trust to give grants to its communities.
+Over the years the Trust has increased its capital base to approximately $215 million, and it is the returns from these investments that enable us to provide grants to our communities.

 Eastern & Central Community Trust is the eighth largest of the twelve Community Trusts set up under this process, and regularly donates over $6 million in grants throughout its region.

 The Trusts operate under Trust Deeds which, while individual, are largely consistent across the 12 community trusts; and under the legislative framework provided by the Community Trusts Act 1999.